 Step 3: Find a Buyer

 Once you’re ready to sell the car, you have a few options of how you want to unload it.

 - You can list the car on sites such as AutoTrader, CarGurus, or eBay.
-These sites will advertise your car, walk you through all the necessary paperwork for selling your car, as well as offer fraud protection, all for some kind of a fee.
-These sites are an easy option, but the fees will usually outweigh the ease of use.
+These sites will advertise your car and walk you through all the necessary paperwork for selling the car, as well as offer fraud protection, all for some kind of a fee.
+These sites are an easy option, but the fees will usually outweigh the benefits.

-- The best option to make the most money is to list the car on sites such as Craigslist, your social media outlets, word-of-mouth, or simply putting a “For Sale” sign in the window and drive/park the car in places where buyers may be.
+- The best options to make the most money are to list the car on sites like Craigslist or your social media outlets, take advantage of word-of-mouth advertising, or simply put a “For Sale” sign in the window and drive/park the car in places where buyers may be.
 With these options, you’ll be entirely responsible for filing all involved paperwork but won’t pay any additional fees.

 You Have a Buyer, Now What: The Paperwork